Delicabs/weatherapp/README.md

 I modified tha backend API fetch to fetch a little more data.
 The data is then fetched in the frontend and the used to show new & more data.
 We use the the image, description, current temperature and what the weather actually feels like.
 Cleaned the the baseproject with ES lint.
-Attatch your API=KEY to the .env file wich can be found on the project root.
+Attatch your API=KEY to the .env file which can be found on the project root.

 #### Getting started with your minikube